Planning what to see and what sights to visit in Venice? Check out our 28 best things to do in Venice and tips for day trips from Venice.

 Burano is known for its lace making, leaning bell tower and iconic colorful houses.
 Locals can’t even choose the colour of the facade themselves.
 It is assigned to them according to their place of residence.
 According to legend, the houses were painted in bright colours so that sailors could find the island better in foggy weather.

 1-2 hours will be enough to explore the island.
-You can get here by LN line from Fondamenta Nuovo or San Zaccaria.
+You can get here by vaporetto line no. 12 from Fondamenta Nuovo or no. 14 from San Marco Zaccaria.
 Right next to the island of Burano is the can’t-miss island of Torcello.

 Standing here, it seems almost unbelievable that the island of Torcello used to be the most populated and important island in the lagoon.
 A malaria epidemic killed many of the inhabitants and only a handful of the original 20,000 remain.
 Power then shifted to Venice.